core-wg/href/draft-ietf-core-href.md

 scheme nor an authority is present.
 It then expresses the operations performed on a base CRI by CRI references that are equivalent to URI references with relative paths and path prefixes such as "/", "./", "../", "../../", etc.
+"." and ".." are not available in CRIs and are therefore expressed using `discard` after a normalization step, as is the presence or absence of a leading "/".

 E.g., a simple URI reference "foo" specifies to remove one leading segment from the base URI's path, which is represented in the equivalent CRI reference discard section as the value `1`; similarly "../foo" removes